celestiaorg/orchestrator-relayer/README.md

 # orchestrator-relayer

-Contains the implementation of the QGB orchestrator and relayer.
+Contains the implementation of the BlobStream orchestrator and relayer.

-The orchestrator is the software that signs the QGB attestations, and the relayer is the one that relays them to the target EVM chain.
+The orchestrator is the software that signs the BlobStream attestations, and the relayer is the one that relays them to the target EVM chain.

-For a high-level overview of how the QGB works, check [here](https://github.com/celestiaorg/quantum-gravity-bridge/tree/76efeca0be1a17d32ef633c0fdbd3c8f5e4cc53f#how-it-works) and [here](https://blog.celestia.org/celestiums/).
+For a high-level overview of how the BlobStream works, check [here](https://github.com/celestiaorg/quantum-gravity-bridge/tree/76efeca0be1a17d32ef633c0fdbd3c8f5e4cc53f#how-it-works) and [here](https://blog.celestia.org/celestiums/).

 ## Install

 1. [Install Go](https://go.dev/doc/install) 1.21.1
 2. Clone this repo
-3. Install the QGB CLI
+3. Install the BlobStream CLI

  ```shell
 make install